Walking tour of Windsor

 Why not go on an adventure this Boxing Day and see a multitude of iconic British locations?
 Wander through the lovely town of Windsor, follow in early mankind’s footsteps at Stonehenge, get a glimpse of Salisbury Cathedral and see the beautiful city of Bath!

-Known for being the home of Queen Elizabeth’s favourite weekend residence, Windsor is a quintessentially British town brimming with effortless charm.
+The final resting place of Queen Elizabeth II, Windsor is a quintessentially British town brimming with effortless charm.
 Your guide will take you on a walking tour of Windsor and share some interesting facts about the heart of this location, Windsor Castle.

 Wander around the world heritage site and be captivated by the unique rock formation!
 Situated on Salisbury Hill, 40 ton rocks stand alone since their arrival 5,000 years ago.
 Abundance of theories surround Stonehenge; from a religious temple to an astronomical clock and even a Bronze Age burial ground!
 Decide for yourself whilst discovering the history of this mysterious monument.